rnietoe/Training/docs/AWS/03-Network.md

 ### VPC FlowLogs

 * VPC Flow Logs is a feature that enables you to capture information about the **IP traffic** going to and from network interfaces in your VPC.
-* VPC Flow Logs can be created at the VPC, subnet, and network interface levels.
+* VPC Flow Logs can be created at the VPC, subnet, and ENI levels.
 * you can enable flow logs if VPC is in the same aws account
 * you can not edit flow logs